codio-content/html-treeview/README.md

 ## Usage :

-In order to use this tool you have to view the `tree.html` page in a web browser.
+Either you can open `tree.html` and use the tool by filling the boxes text fields.

+Enter a url, a jquery selector and click.Enter

+## Url parameters

-You have to at least give it one hash argument `#url=` like this :
+You can give a hash argument `#url=` like this :

 `tree.html#url=some_file.html`

-Otherwise it doesn't know the structure of which document to display.
+And it will preload the tool so you don't have to do it manually.

 If some_file.html has this content :